-You will submit 10 weekly reflection journals that correspond with that week's topic and court placement.
-Reflections due dates are on blackboard.
+You will submit weekly reflection journals that correspond with that week's topic and court placement.
+Reflections are due for Weeks 3-12 (insert dates), totaling ten entries.
 The requirements of the entries are as follows:

 - Two typed pages of writing describing what you observed and experienced during that week's visit and class. - Using the critical reflection framework learned in class, you will write on how those observations and experience affected your ideas about the institutions you observed. - The journal entry for each visit is due by 11:59 pm on the Sunday immediately following that visit.
 Late journal entries will not be accepted.